lat0s/GreenThumb/README.md

 **GitLab Repository:**
 * Create a GitLab account (https://gitlab.com) if you don't have one already.

+**NodeJS**
+* Open the server.js file.
+* Change the mqtt.connnect to your machine's IPV4 address.
+* (Line 10 of server.js file)

+**Mosquitto**
+* Run the startMQTT batch file in the greenThumbNodeJS folder
+* Make sure the code in the batch file is directed to your mosquitto installation folder

 **Cloning the Project:**
 * Open a terminal or command prompt on your computer.
 * Navigate to the directory where you want to clone the project.